melikeguler99/case_study/README.md

 ### Custom QC Analysis for long reads

-A custom Python script (read_metrics.py) was developed to compute read-level quality metrics directly from the FASTQ file.
-Using the Biopython library, each read was parsed and the following metrics were calculated:

-- GC content (%), computed as the proportion of guanine and cytosine bases relative to read length

-- Read length (bp), defined as the total number of bases per read

-- Mean read quality score, calculated as the average Phred quality score across all bases in a read

-The results were stored in a CSV file containing one row per read and the columns `read_id`, `length_bp`, `mean_q`, and `gc_percent`

-The visualization script calculates key summary statistics (mean, standard deviation, median, minimum, and maximum) for GC content, read length, and mean read quality score.
+A custom Python scripts was developed to compute read-level quality metrics directly from the FASTQ file and calculates key summary statistics (mean, standard deviation, median, minimum, and maximum) for GC content, read length, and mean read quality score.
 These statistics are printed to standard output and also rendered directly into the final visualization image.

-Distribution plots were generated for each metric using histograms:

-- GC content distribution

-- Read-length distribution (log-transformed to account for long-read length variability)

-- Mean read quality score distribution

-All plots and summary statistics were combined into a single PNG file per sample.

 qcPipe is a reproducible **Nextflow (DSL2)** pipeline designed to perform **basic quality control and visualization** of FASTQ files, particularly suited for **Oxford Nanopore sequencing data**.With qcpipe, users can easily assess whether their data is ready for analysis using advanced tools like nanplot/nanoqc and custom analytics by providing standard sequence file formats such as fastq and fastqz.